 Psst!
 I have an entire guide on the best things to do in Boothbay Harbor, if you need more ideas 😉

-Day 4: Drive To Bar Harbor & Acadia National Park
+Day 4 Breakdown: Drive To Bar Harbor & Acadia National Park

-The drive from Boothbay to Bar Harbor will about 2 hours and 45 minutes, and you’ll be in Bar Harbor/Acadia National Park for 2 nights.
+The drive from Boothbay to Bar Harbor is about 2 hours and 45 minutes, and you’ll be in Bar Harbor/Acadia National Park for 2 nights.

 Another option during your time in Bar Harbor is to explore Acadia National Park by e-bike!
 There are tons of carriage roads inside the park that are really scenic, and this is a fun way to get around.
 Click the link below for more information, or to book your e-bikes.

-Click here to check out renting e-bikes and
+→ Click here to look into renting e-bikes to explore Acadia

-Day 5: Explore Bass Harbor Lighthouse & Acadia National Park
+Day 5 Breakdown: Explore Bass Harbor Lighthouse & Acadia National Park

 To explore Acadia National Park, you’ll need to purchase a park pass, which you can buy online here.

 I suggest visiting Bass Harbor Light during sunrise, especially if visiting in peak summer season.
 The parking area for this lighthouse is not small, but fills up fast, and if you arrive when the lot is full, you have to wait until a spot opens up.
-The park rangers do not allow you make a U-turn and make your way back, so you’ll have no other choice but to wait if it’s full.
+The park rangers do not allow you make a U-turn and make your way back, so you’ll have no other choice but to wait for a spot to become available.

 At sunrise, however, you’ll likely only see a few other people, and snag your spot right away.
-When I visited during sunrise in May, I was there alone.
+When I visited during the above sunrise in May, I was there alone.

 The park does now require reservations to drive to the summit of